Once far-right pariah, Sweden Democrats eye kingmaker role | Politics

 Once far-right pariah, Sweden Democrats eye kingmaker role

-Formed in part by activists with neo-Nazi and white supremacist ties in 1988, the Social Democrats have seen support grow in the 12 years since the party first entered parliament as Akesson toned down its extremist image.
 The bearded and bespectacled 43-year-old has tapped into voters' concerns over mounting gang violence the government says is linked to poor integration of many of the 2 million "new Swedes" who have arrived over the past two decades.
+Opinion polls put Akesson's party at about 20%, well behind the Social Democrats but ahead of the Moderates, traditional head of the right wing whose leader, Ulf Kristersson, is expected to become prime minister if the bloc wins the Sept.

 - Country: